First STEP mentoring

 How does it work?

-You’ll be assigned to a mentoring group of 3–5 first year students and an academic mentor who you can self-select.
+You’ll be assigned to a mentoring group of 3–5 first year students and an academic mentor (lecturer within the Faculty) who you can self-select.
 Through the program you’ll meet one-to-one with your academic mentor a few times across the session and discuss your university experience.
 You might talk about challenges you are facing, the decisions you need to make regarding your major, or how to best use your time to prepare for a successful career.

 Each mentoring group will also have a 3rd year student assigned as a peer mentor.
 Peer mentors guide you and offer advice based on their experience.
 They organise a few group events across the session for you to get to know your peers, send you emails across the session about important information you need to know, and keep you informed about events and opportunities available to you.